 She founded SynapticMash, a developer of educational solutions.
 It was acquired by Promethean World and Ramona became the Chief Science Officer leading its global expansion.
 In 2005, she created The Source, one of the first online social learning solutions for educators, students and parents.
 It was adopted throughout the Seattle Public School...
 Read More.

-As the director of research at the Human Rights Data Analysis Group, Megan Price designs strategies and methods for statistical analysis of human rights data for projects in a variety of locations including Guatemala, Colombia, and Syria.
-Her work in Guatemala includes serving as the lead statistician, since 2009, on a project in which she analyzes documents from the National Police Archive; she has also contributed analyses submitted as evidence in two court cases in Guatemala.
+As the executive director at the Human Rights Data Analysis Group, Megan Price designs strategies and methods for statistical analysis of human rights data for projects in a variety of locations including Guatemala, Colombia, and Syria.
+Megan’s work in Guatemala includes serving as the lead statistician, since 2009, on a project in which she analyzes documents from the National Police Archive; she has also contributed analyses submitted as evidence in two court cases in Guatemala.
 Her work in Syria includes serving as the lead statistician and author on two recent reports, commissioned by the Office of the United Nations High Commissioner of Human Rights (OHCHR), on documented deaths in that country.

 John Schitka is a Solution Marketing Manager on the SAP Big Data Solution Marketing team.
 His focus in the SAP Big Data arena is largely on Hadoop and SAP HANA smart data access capabilities.
 A graduate of McMaster University, he holds an MBA from the University of Windsor.
 He has worked in product marketing and product management in the high tech arena for a number of years, taught at a private college and has co-authored a number of published text books.
 He has a true love of technology and all that it has to offer the world.